eidolon-ai/eidolon/webui/apps/docs/src/content/docs/docs/quickstart/create.md

 Did your agent respond to you?
 If so, congratulations!
 You have successfully created your first agent machine.

-If you found this guide helpful, ⭐ [Eidolon](https://github.com/eidolon-ai/eidolon) on GitHub.\
+⭐ [Eidolon](https://github.com/eidolon-ai/eidolon) on GitHub if you found this useful.
 Eidolon is a fully open source project, and we love your support!

 ##### Next Steps
 Now that you have a running agent machine with a simple agent.
 Let's start customizing!